jj-for-everyone/jj-for-everyone.github.io/src/commit.md

 It's ready for auto-recording of the upcoming changes you will be making.
 ```

-The command to complete both oft these tasks at once is:
+The command to complete both of these tasks at once is:

 ```sh
 jj commit